Subspace method based on neural networks for eigenvalue problems: Preliminaries

 The neural networks architecture used in \cite{xu2024subspace} is comprised of four parts: an input layer, several hidden layers, a subspace layer and an output layer.
-For simplicity, we take the case of single output as an example to show the mathematical expression of the neural network.
+For simplicity, we take the case of single output as an example to show the mathematical expression of the neural networks.
 The expression of multiple outputs can be obtained similarly.

-Denote $L$ the number of hidden layers, $n_0=d$ the number of neurons in the input layer, $n_1,\cdots,n_L$ the number of neurons in each hidden layer, $n_{L+1}=M$ the number of neurons in the subspace layer, and $n_{L+2}=1$ the number of neurons in the output layer.
-The neural network used in \cite{xu2024subspace} can be expressed as follows:
+Denote $L$ the number of hidden layers, $n_0=d$ the number of neurons in the input layer, $n_1,\cdots,n_L$ the number of neurons in each hidden layer, $n_{L+1}=M$ the number of neurons in the subspace layer.
+The neural networks used in \cite{xu2024subspace} can be expressed as follows: